 Whether you’re working on a blue screen device or in the kitchen, the following affiliate products are ones I can highly recommend to save your eyesight and your sanity.

 Below is a photo of my blue blocker computer glasses in action!
 I swear by them!
 I work at the computer for what feels like all-day, every-day, and these glasses have relieved a great deal of eye-stress and migraine problems for me.

 A neurologist was the one who recommended I get myself some, and it was the best thing he could have told me to do, so now I pass that information on to you!

 Below is the printable recipe card along with the exact ingredient measurements and nutritional information for making today’s easy dinner recipe of garlic lovers pork chops.

 - 1 tablespoon canola oil

 - ¼ cup white wine

 - ½ cup sweet vermouth

 - ¼ cup heavy cream

-I hope you’ve enjoyed the above recipe for Garlic Lovers Pork Chops as much as I enjoyed making it and bringing it to you.
-If you’re hungry for more pork chop recipes, here are a few others that I think you’ll also enjoy:
+I sincerely hope you’ve enjoyed today’s easy dinner recipe for Garlic Lovers Pork Chops as much as I’ve enjoyed bringing it to you!

 Until we eat again, I hope you have a delicious day!